 This project is about creating texture through paint.
 The Impressionists used a technique called “impasto”, using thick paint on the canvas in such a way that the texture was very apparent and purposeful.

 When I first did this lesson several years ago, I followed the lesson idea from the book Discovering Great Artists closely.
 You can still find that video in this post, but I’ve also included a new video that suggests a different method.
 I find using this new lesson (using just joint compound to thicken paint) better teaches the Impressionist’s technique and is a more realistic experience for students to discover Morisot’s style.

-In the lesson plan I have included simple drawings of some of her paintings.
-The students will use the textured paint to fill in the pictures.
+Below you will find lesson plans as well as downloadable line drawings of some of her paintings.
+The students will use the textured paint to fill in these images.
 Because the paint is so thick, it is best to do this project in the beginning of the day so it has lots of time to dry.

 As a girl I loved looking at Degas’ work.
 I was enamored by the beautiful ballerinas in voluminous tutus practicing their movements .
 It seemed effortlessly feminine.
 Though most of his work focuses on the female form, he also did paintings of men and children in everyday life.
 The overarching theme in his work is the human figure, and he was able to expertly capture the movement of the body.

 Because I want to teach my students about Degas’ mastery of the human figure, I am straying completely from the Discovering Great Artists lessons.
 Instead, this lesson will teach VERY basic figure drawing ideas.
 Don’t worry, it’s simple!
 Continue Reading →